Join us for our final FLAME gathering for 2023 where our topic is:

 6.1 - Identify and plan professional learning needs

 6.3 - Engage with colleagues and improve leadership practice

 7.4 - Engage with professional leadership networks and broader communities

 » Engaging and working with leadership teams and the community

-» 6A - Engage in professional learning which aids the development of a philosophy of Christian Education based in Biblical Principals.
+6A - Engage in professional learning which aids in the development of a philosophy of Christian education based in Biblical principals

-» 7B - Contributes to the development of distinctive Christian Practice in the school, profession and wider community
+7B - Contributes to the development of distinctive Christian practice in the school, profession and the winder community

-You may cancel your registration at any time by editing the registration on your dashboard.
+Cancellation must be in writing to the organizers.
 Please note, no refunds will be issued after 3 days out from the event.
 Any cancellations made after this date will be charged the full registration fee.
 'No Shows' to the event will be charged the full registration fee.